lady-h-world/My_Garden/reading_pages/Rainbow_Moss/rainbow_moss.md

 <p>&nbsp;</p>

 Even though each flower is too tiny to be seen through naked eyes, they still produce sprouts for you to collect!
-And in fact, the sprouts here are simple and useful!
+And in fact, these sprouts are simple and useful!

 #
 <p align="left">